dann1/one-deploy/arch_evpn.md

 ```

 > [!WARNING]
-> The `evpn` feature is currently unsupported in the **parallel** federated deployment type in one-deploy.
+> OneDeploy currently does not support the `evpn` feature for Federated Front-ends deployed through with the **parallel** deployment type.

-To enable the `evpn` feature you need to adjust the `features` dictionary and define the `router` inventory group (machines defined in the `router` group will be basically configured as BGP Route Reflectors):
+To enable the `evpn` feature, you will need to adjust the `features` dictionary and define the `router` inventory group.
+Machines defined in the `router` group will be basically configured as BGP Route Reflectors:

 ```yaml
 all: